Ngopimas/idempotent-api/README.md

 This is a **demonstration project** showcasing how to implement an **Idempotent API** using TypeScript.
 Built with Express, Redis, and Jest, this project serves as an educational example of handling idempotency in API requests.

+## 📄 Article: Understanding Idempotent APIs

+Idempotency is a crucial concept in API design, ensuring that multiple identical requests have the same effect as a single request.
+This is particularly important in scenarios where network issues or client retries might lead to duplicate requests.

+### What is Idempotency?

+Idempotency means that an operation can be performed multiple times without changing the result beyond the initial application.
+In the context of APIs, it ensures that making the same request multiple times will not have additional side effects.

+### Why is Idempotency Important?

+- **Prevents Duplicate Operations**: Ensures that operations like order creation or payment processing are not executed multiple times.
+- **Improves Reliability**: Helps in building reliable systems that can handle retries gracefully.
+- **Enhances User Experience**: Users can safely retry operations without worrying about unintended consequences.

+### How to Implement Idempotency?

+1. **Idempotency Key**: Clients generate a unique key for each request and send it in the request header.
+2. **Storage Mechanism**: Use a storage system like Redis to store and check idempotency keys.
+3. **Check and Process**: On receiving a request, check if the key exists.
+If it does, return the previous response; otherwise, process the request and store the key.

+### Example Workflow

+1. **Client** sends a POST request with an Idempotency-Key.
+2. **Server** checks if the key exists in Redis.
+   - If it exists, return the stored response.
+   - If it does not exist, process the request, store the key, and return the response.

+By following these principles, you can ensure that your API operations are idempotent, providing a more robust and user-friendly experience.

 ## 🎯 Purpose

 This basic project illustrates: